-A writer at PicMonkey must resign herself to being something of a footman at the table of Design.
+Writers at PicMonkey must resign themselves to the role of footmen at the table of Design.
 You walk by a designer’s monitor when a piece of photographic gorgeousness is coming together, and say: “Ooooh man, that’s cooooowuhl!
 How’d ya dooooo that?!
 And you get an inscrutable answer like: “Never underestimate a slab font.”
 You have to wait until the dishes are cleared to go back and ask more deliberately, with pen in hand, “Okay.
 Now tell me how you made that image, and talk slowly please.”

-This week’s tips from designers Jen Shetterly and Jaree Wolfe center on using our new Winterland theme to make oooh-man-that’s-coooowuhl holiday photo cards and tags.
+This week’s tips from designers Jen Shetterly and Jaree Wolfe center on using our new Winterland theme to make oooh-man-that’s-coooowuhl holiday gift tags.
 First, get an eyeful of inspiration on our Pinterest boards.
 Jen pinned some cool samples made with PicMonkey’s Winterland effects, and also some general inspiration from around the web that’ll get your design mind whirring.

 “Don’t be afraid to go big,” says Jaree.
-Most of our overlays are vector graphics, which means that even if it appears super tiny in the effects menu, it’ll scale gorgeously to the fullest dimensions of your image.
+Most of our graphics are vector graphics, which means that even if it appears super tiny in the graphics tab, it’ll scale gorgeously to the fullest dimensions of your image.

-Take note of whether your overlay is one-color or two-color when you place it onto your image.
+Take note of whether your graphic is one-color or two-color when you place it onto your image.
 Two-color images give you a lot of flexibility.
-In the palette to the right of this bird overlay, you can see that color 2 defaults to “transparent.”
+In the palette to the right of this bird graphic, you can see that color 2 defaults to “transparent.”